Mar 23, 2018

-Not So Classic Christmas Color Classics: Come and Visit Us
+Not-So-Classic Christmas Color Classics (part 3 of 4) Come and Visit Us

 The other day I had a conversation with my boyfriend, who was very shocked to learn that I never watched the traditional Christmas specials growing up.
 The conversation went a little like this: